Best Contraction Timer Apps in 2026

 ★ 4.7 Paid subscription

-GentleBirth includes a contraction timer as part of its comprehensive birth preparation program.
-The timer logs duration and frequency and is designed to work alongside the app's meditation and breathing content.
-If you've been using GentleBirth's 30-day program, the contraction timer is a natural extension into labor day.
+GentleBirth includes a contraction timer as part of its broader birth preparation program.
+The timer logs duration and frequency and is designed to work alongside the app’s meditation and breathing content.

 The downside is that GentleBirth requires a paid subscription.
-You can't access just the contraction timer without subscribing to the full program.
-If you only need a timer, this isn't the right choice.
+If you only need a contraction timer, a focused free option is likely a better fit.

 What's good

-• Timer integrated with full birth prep program
+• Timer integrated with full birth preparation program

 • Partner support content for labor